 Many parts of Australia, including Melbourne and Sydney, have been blanketed by smoke haze due to the devastating bushfires.

-The air quality in some areas in NSW and Victoria dropped to very poor or hazardous rating multiple times, and authorities have advised those who live in affected areas to limit their time spent outdoors.
+The air quality in some areas of NSW and Victoria dropped to a very poor or hazardous rating multiple times this Summer and authorities have advised those who live in affected areas to limit their time spent outdoors.

 Poor air quality is a health risk to vulnerable groups including older people, children, pregnant women, those suffering from asthma and allergies as well as people with existing heart or lung conditions.

 However, doctors have warned that even people who are otherwise healthy could be negatively affected by prolonged exposure to smoke haze, and develop serious illnesses over time.